-Prosecution is an potential outcome of the enforcement process, and the Council will pursue a prosecution where circumstances warrant such action.
+Prosecution is a potential outcome of the enforcement process, and the Council will pursue a prosecution where circumstances warrant such action.
 Before commencing legal proceedings, the Council will need to be satisfied that there is sufficient evidence to offer a realistic prospect of conviction and that the legal proceedings are in the public interest.
 The Council will also seek to recover costs in connection with the enforcement action.

-4.5 What happens if you are the subject of a complaint?
+4.6 What happens if you are the subject of an investigation?